The GRG HOA Management logo as a mask over an ocean scene Beautiful La Jolla coastline with rocks and waves

 Can I make a payment by dropping a check off at your office?

 Yes, but ONLY during business hours.
-Please place your payment into our front door drop slot as we are partially closed due to the COVID-19 pandemic.
+Please place your payment into our front door drop slot.

 NOTE: If we are closed, please DO NOT place your payment into our front door drop slot or slip it under the front door to the building or the door to our office suite.
 GRG cannot be held liable for payments that have been left when we are closed.